GithubUserAccountAmazing/ShortScript/README.md

 ## Features and Limitations

 - The script currently works best for JavaScript, Python, Bash (languages that use "//" and "#" as comment symbols).
+- As the project progresses, subtle differences in functionality may emerge between the AHK and Bash versions at any given moment in time.

 ## Disclaimer